 The Universal Declaration of Human Rights

-After the horrors of World War II, many countries wanted to do something to make sure that never again could a government decide that some people mattered and some people didn’t.
+After the horrors of World War II, many countries wanted to do something to make sure that it could never happen again whereby a government could decide that some people mattered and some people didn’t.
 So together they drew up the Universal Declaration of Human Rights, a document that sets out some key things that all human beings should be allowed.
 Things like the freedom to believe in whatever religion you want (or none at all), the right to get married and have children, the right not to be tortured and the right not to be held as a slave.
 All pretty good stuff really.

 Not every country in the world has signed up to the declaration, but lots have.
 The UK even passed a Human Rights Act in 1998 which made 16 of those rights part of our national law, so it would be illegal for anyone to take those rights away from us no matter how old we are, what colour our skin is, or what gender or sexuality we have.
 And Section 2 of that Human Rights Act says "Every human being has the inherent right to life”.
 That means a natural, built-in right to be alive and to stay that way.